Quick overview:

 What speaks for a parallel installation

 A Windows 8.1 7 Parallel Dual Boot is not only recommended for extensive testing of both versions, where you can identify the advantages and disadvantages in practice.
 You may also still have programs that only work on Windows 7.
-If you want to continue using them, you should not delete this version.
+If you want to continue using these, you should not delete this version.

 Article images above (Windows 8 and Windows 7 logos): Microsoft Corporation